 We believe that providing employment agreements at the top executive level is generally in line with market practice and allows us to be competitive and retain our top executives.
 We have entered into employment agreements with Messrs.
 Karp, Christopher and McKee.
-The agreements provide that upon a resignation for "good reason" or termination without "cause" (as each is defined in the employment agreements), the executive will be entitled to receive his then current base salary and an annual bonus equal to the average annual bonus actually paid in the immediately preceding three years for the remainder of the term of the agreement, and all unvested stock option awards will immediately vest.
-In addition, following any such termination, the Company will continue to provide health and medical benefit coverage until the executive reaches the age of 65 (or, in the case or Mr. Karp, for the remainder of the term of employment).
+The agreements provide that upon a resignation for "good reason" or termination without "cause" (as each is defined in the employment agreements), the executive will be entitled to receive his then current base salary and annual incentive compensation equal to the average annual incentive compensation actually paid in the immediately preceding three years for the remainder of the term of the agreement, and all unvested equity awards will immediately vest.
+In addition, following any such termination, the executives will continue to participate in the Company's health and medical benefit plans until they reach the age of 65 (or, in the case or Mr. Karp, for the remainder of the term of employment), and the Company will pay to the executives an amount equal to the monthly cost of continuation coverage under COBRA for such period of time.
 The agreements also provide that an executive may resign in connection with a "change in control" (as defined in the employment agreements) and that in such event they will be entitled to the same payments as discussed above but the payments will be made in a lump sum within 30 days following such termination.
 We provide this ability to resign following a change in control as an added incentive and reward for the executives to remain employed through the consummation of the change in control and to ensure the completion of such event which should ultimately deliver value to our stockholders.
 Our employment agreement with Mr. Christopher also provides us with a certain level of protection against competition and solicitation of customers and employees if his employment is terminated.
 These restrictive covenants exist to protect our business, as Mr. Christopher has longstanding relationships with a number of our customers.
 Finally, in the event that any "payment" (as defined in the employment agreements) under the employment agreements would be subject to the excise tax imposed by the "golden parachute" regulations under the Internal Revenue Code, Messrs.
 Karp, McKee and Christopher would be entitled to a gross-up payment from the Company to cover such taxes.